 Somethings don’t engage me, not that I don’t or won’t do them.
 Stuff needs to be done, and I want them done.
 So I do them, but my mind goes somewhere else.
 Especially at work.
 It’s robot work.
 Often, I fall out of this world into a space inside my head.
 It’s as real as the world I live in here.
 That’s where I go when I write.
 The people, worlds, and stories all come from that space, that magnificent world.
 I disappear, and the words flow, and there is nothing else.
 Others around me can attest to how oblivious I become.

-So when I am faced with the small task that requires little of me other than being physically present, my thought splinter and scatters like so many bugs on the surface of the water.
+So when I am faced with the small task that requires little of me other than being physically present, my thoughts splinter and scatter like so many bugs on the surface of the water.
 I’d apologize for it, but that’s a part of who I am.
 I know Creative types are difficult people, but that’s because our minds never settle, never rest.